-It essentially plugs the gap between Amazon Affiliate for WordPress (AAWP) and ThirstyAffiliates (TA), both of which I’ve discussed in the past on this blog.
+It bridges the gap between Amazon Affiliate for Wordpress (AAWP) and ThirstyAffiliates (TA), both of which I've used in the past.

-In addition, with the Lasso displays, I see a lot of potential opportunities to recommend products within non-commercial content like tutorials and guides.
+With the Lasso displays, I see opportunities to recommend products within non-commercial content like tutorials and guides as well.

-For example, when you’re explaining how to solve a problem, you might recommend a product that you like, and instead of using a plain old text link, you could drop a Lasso display to introduce that product (which would probably convert much better).
+When you're explaining how to solve a problem, you might recommend a product that you like, and instead of using a plain text link, you could drop a stylish Lasso display.

 2c.
 Content Optimization (Frase)

-Last month, I bought a lifetime deal for Frase.io, a content research & on-page tool.
+Last month, I bought a lifetime deal for Frase.io, a content research and on-page SEO tool.

-I’m currently using it to “polish” my completed posts by adding keywords or phrases that my competitors are using but I am not.
+I'm currently using it to "polish" my completed posts by adding keywords or phrases that my competitors are using but I'm not.

-Essentially, Frase scrapes the top 20 results for a target keyword, runs it through their proprietary ML software, and produces a neat report of topics and a topic score.
+Frase scrapes the top 20 results for a target keyword, runs it through their proprietary algorithm, and produces a report of topics along with a topic score.

-While Frase has many features, the main one I look at is the topic score and making sure that I’ve covered most of the topics Frase has identified (if they make sense, of course).
+While Frase has many features, I mainly look at the topic score to make sure I've covered most of the relevant topics.

-I like that Frase helps fill in my “blindspots” as I tend to overuse certain words or phrases and underuse other ones, as well as remind me of relevant topics I didn’t cover.
+Frase helps me fill in my "blindspots" as I tend to overuse certain words or phrases and underuse other ones.

-It’s a nice middlepoint between a more sophisticated on-page tool like Surfer or POP, which use correlational or single variable analysis to provide recommendations, and just using a template or rule of thumb (like put keywords in your H1, title, body, URL).
+It's a nice middlepoint between a sophisticated on-page tool like Surfer or POP, which use correlational or single variable analysis to provide recommendations, and just using a template.

-TBD on whether using Frase will actually help with rankings (haven’t tested it) but the overall approach is very reasonable (don’t miss anything your competitors are doing).
+TBD on whether Frase will actually help with rankings but the overall approach is very reasonable (don't miss anything your competitors are doing).